valkey-io/valkey-doc/commands/cluster-forget.md

-The command is used in order to remove a node, specified via its node ID, from the set of *known nodes* of the Redis Cluster node receiving the command.
+The command is used in order to remove a node, specified via its node ID, from the set of *known nodes* of the Valkey Cluster node receiving the command.
 In other words the specified node is removed from the *nodes table* of the node receiving the command.